groundhoggwp/groundhogg/README.txt

 = 4.3.1 (2026-03-06) =
 * ADDED Quarter time ranges (This Quarter, Next Quarter, Last Quarter) for date filters.
+* ADDED Decimal support for number fields.
+* ADDED View profile button to the simulator contact card.
 * FIXED Missing support for event arguments in the simulator (backend magic wizardy).
-* FIXED Flow template categories and search not working if tollbar widget was disabled.
+* FIXED Flow template categories and search feature not working if the toolbar widget was disabled.

 = 4.3 (2026-02-13) =
 * ADDED 🌐 Global blocks (email template parts) in the email editor.
- * Save any block as a Global Block
+ * Save any block as a Global Block.
- * Are synced across all your templates
+ * Are synced across all your templates.
- * Can be edited inline
+ * Can be edited inline.
- * Can be detached to edit separately
+ * Can be detached to edit separately.
- * Can be exported and imported
+ * Can be exported and imported.
 * TWEAKED Editor design
- * Reduced block toolbar icon sizes
+ * Reduced block toolbar icon sizes.
- * Added a container border for container blocks in the block inspector
+ * Added a container border for container blocks in the block inspector.

 = 4.2.12 (2026-02-10) =
 * ADDED Bluesky social icons for the email editor.